Emre-Emiroglu/HMHelpers/README.md

 * Object Following:
     * Add the `Follower` script to the GameObject you want to follow another.
     * In the Inspector, assign the Follower Transform and the Target Transform.
-    * Configure the follow type (position, rotation, or both), space types (world or local), and lerp settings (smooth or instant, and speed).
+    * Configure the following type (position, rotation, or both), space types (world or local), and lerp settings (smooth or instant, and speed).
     * Enable the Can Follow checkbox to start the following behavior.

 * Object Rotation: